rrone/crs/README.md

 1. All reports are delivered as Excel workbooks
 2. Report data is extracted at least weekly from AYSO Sports Affinity for Referees in Section 1
 3. Reports include the highest Certification, Safe Haven, Concussion Awareness, Sudden Cardiac Arrest, SafeSport, Background Checks & LiveScan data for MY2019 and later registrations.
 Background Check color code decoded at AYSO Wiki
+4. Any omissions or duplicate IDs should be addressed by a problem report to support@ayso.org

+## How to suggest a new report
-4. Suggestions for other reports?
+Suggestions for other reports?
 Apparent report errors?
 Contact the Section 1 Referee Administrator

-5. Any omissions or duplicate IDs should be addressed by a problem report to support@ayso.org
+## How to report a bug
+Find an issue with the Certification Reporting System?
+Log it in the issue tracker at https://github.com/rrone/crs/issues.

 ## Support
 Questions?
 Contact the Section 1 Referee Administrator.

-Find an issue with the Certification Reporting System?
-Log it in the issue tracker at https://github.com/rrone/crs/issues.